kykitus/Gameaboutreader/README.md

 Finally!

 Log:
 It's finally here.... the game.
 Even through it took 8.5 months to finish simple game on terminal, it was still enjoyable spending time on it.
 Maybe in future I will stop being lazy or slow enough to make simple terminal game have that long time of development.
-Or go opposite and I will be breaking through records oldest games in alpha at speed of light.
-Again, thank you. :>
+Or go opposite and I will be breaking through records of oldest games in alpha at speed of light.

 new:
 -all i wanted to do: